This charming, delightful film about a future abandoned earth, and a schlub of a working-class robot janitor remains one of Pixar’s best.

-I’m huge fan of Pixar’s films, some more than others.
-I am especially fond of their science fiction stories, The Incredibles is one of my all-time favorites, but after recently revisiting WALL-E, I suddenly realized I have probably watched it more times than the others.
+I’m a huge fan of Pixar’s films, some more than others.
+I am especially fond of their science fiction stories.
+The Incredibles is one of my all-time favorites, but after recently revisiting WALL-E, I realized I have probably watched it more often than others.
 It is remarkably charming, delightful, and fun.
-Directed by Andrew Stanton, this computer animated film is really something very special.
+Directed by Andrew Stanton, this computer-animated film is something exceptional.

 I just wanted to take this opportunity to talk and elaborate a little about the things I love about this movie.
-On the surface its a love story and romantic comedy about a lonely robot left to clean up the mountains of trash a careless humanity, in a frenzy of consumerism gone wild, has left behind on the now abandoned earth, now incapable of supporting life.
-Beyond that it’s a tale of salvation, and maybe even redemption is within reach as it develops into an adventure story spanning the galaxy, and a story of technology out of control.
+On the surface, it’s a love story and romantic comedy about a lonely robot left to clean up the mountains of trash.
+Careless humanity, in a frenzy of consumerism gone wild, has left behind on the now-abandoned earth, now incapable of supporting life.
+Beyond that, it’s a tale of salvation.
+Maybe redemption is within reach as it develops into an adventure story spanning the galaxy and a story of technology out of control.

-Humanity became complacent and forgot an important idea about taking care of what you have or you might lose it.
-Seven hundred years before we join the story, what remained of the population left the planet and began drifting through space aboard a gigantic automated spaceship designed to resemble a cruse ship, named Axiom.
-Here the remaining population has become even more complacent, fat, lazy and dependent on the technology that has come close to making it slaves of convenience and entertaining distractions.
-Ideas that seems all too similar to the world we live in today.
+Humanity became complacent and forgot an essential idea about taking care of what you have, or you might lose it.
+Seven hundred years before we joined the story, what remained of the population left the planet and began drifting through space aboard a gigantic automated spaceship designed to resemble a cruise ship named Axiom.
+Here the remaining population has become even more complacent, fat, lazy, and dependent on the technology that has come close to making it slaves of convenience and entertaining distractions.
+Ideas that seem all too similar to the world we live in today.

-We first meet Wall-E as he goes about this duties cleaning up the trash-filled, barren planet, picking up trash and compacting it into stackable cubes by way of a trash compactor integrated into this design.
-He is the last of his kind, and somewhat antiquated.
+We first meet Wall-E as he goes about these duties cleaning up the trash-filled, barren planet, picking up trash, and compacting it into stackable cubes by way of a trash compactor integrated into this design.
+He is the last of his kind and somewhat old-fashioned.
 There are mountains of these cubes everywhere, and the little robot goes about his daily routine accompanied by a cockroach that has adopted him and serves as a sort of pet.
-He carries a lunchbox for the purpose of collecting items he finds that interest him even though he really doesn’t understand their purpose or function, He has a huge collection of this junk he keeps in the big metal hanger he calls home.
-The now barren planet also has occasional huge dust storms that keep life interesting and make survival a little more complicated.
+He carries a lunchbox to collect items that interest him even though he doesn’t understand their purpose or function; He has a massive collection of this junk he keeps in the big metal hanger he calls home.
+The now barren planet also has occasional substantial dust storms that keep life exciting and make survival a little more complicated.

 His design is a remarkably clever and efficient one.
-Wall-E is sturdy and modular by design so he’s easy to repair.
-His appearance is pragmatic in nature, no bells and whistles, just built to carry out his tasks and to be capable of repairing himself.
-He is basically a cube himself with treads where legs and feet would be, provided for motivation, and clamp-like claws for hands at the end of his arms.
-His design is basically modeled after the human form.
-His head is capable of 360 degrees of movement and is composed of two “eyes” that bear a strong resemblance to a pair of of binoculars with each side having some small degree of having the ability to move independently of the other.
+Wall-E is sturdy and modular by design, so it is easy to repair.
+His appearance is pragmatic, no bells and whistles, just built to carry out his tasks and be capable of repairing himself.
+He is a cube with threads where legs and feet would be, provided for motivation, and clamp-like claws for hands at the end of his arms.
+His design is modeled after the human form.
+His head is capable of 360 degrees of movement.
+It is composed of two “eyes” that bear a strong resemblance to a pair of binoculars, with each side having some small degree of the ability to move independently of the other.
 He can retract this “head” inside his body when needed, for example, when he is frightened or in sleep mode.
-He has no face really. but is capable of expressing a wide range of reactions and emotions through body language and robotic sounds.
+He has no face.
+But is capable of expressing a wide range of reactions and emotions through body language and robotic sounds.

-The little guy is capable of being frightened and more, he’s also capable of dreaming, wanting, and longing for more in his life.
+The little guy is capable of being frightened and more.
+He’s also capable of dreaming, wanting, and longing for more in his life.
 He longs for companionship and affection, expressed in his obsession with a video he has and often watches.
-A clip from from an old movie (Hello Dolly) depicting people dancing and singing which also includes a romantic scene of a couple holding hands while walking together.
+A clip from an old movie (Hello Dolly) depicting people dancing and singing also includes a romantic scene of a couple holding hands while walking together.
 Wall-E dreams of a life where he can experience such things.
-This depiction of Wall-E as a working class everyman makes him a universal stereotype almost anyone can sympathize and identify with.
-He is most of us after the dreams of childhood have been replaced by the realities of a routine life and existence.
+This depiction of Wall-E as a working-class everyman makes him a universal stereotype almost anyone can sympathize with, identify, or relate to.
+He is most of us after childhood dreams have gotten replaced by the realities of a life reduced to a routine existence.

 One day soon after we have been introduced to our hero, something occurs that changes everything.
-A probe ship arrives and dispatches a very advanced model robot designed to explore and scout the planet searching for signs of life.
-Her designation is Eve and she is way out of Wall-E’s class.
-Sleek in design capable of effortless flight, she is almost the opposite of the little janitor-bot.
-She is also armed with a blaster capable of great destruction, and is a little trigger-happy, she blasts her surroundings at the least provocation as she goes about her search.
+A probe ship arrives and dispatches a very advanced model robot designed to explore and scout the planet, searching for signs of life.
+Her designation is Eve, and she is way out of Wall-E’s class.
+Sleek in design and capable of effortless flight, she is almost the opposite of the little janitor-bot.
+She is also armed with a blaster capable of great destruction and is a little trigger-happy.
+She blasts her surroundings at the slightest provocation as she goes about her search.

-Wall-E is smitten at once, and thinks he has experienced a visitation by an angel.
-He timidly tracks her movements and comes close to being destroyed by the heavenly creature more than once.
-It looks like the answer to his dreams may be the instrument of his destruction.
+Wall-E is smitten at once and thinks he has experienced a visitation by an angel.
+He timidly tracks her movements and comes close to being destroyed by the heavenly creature more than once, and briefly, it looks like the answer to his dreams may be the instrument of his destruction.

 Their arrival on the Axiom is noteworthy.
 The ship is an amazingly complex automated system of multiple machines that go about their duties smoothly and efficiently, each in harmony with the others.
 Wall-E doesn’t fit into this perfect automated world and his presence has the effect of creating chaos out of order.
 The ship has a plethora of robots that rivals the Star Wars assortment of mechanical devices. it is a marvelous aspect of the film, and delightful to behold.